raytroop/raytroop.github.io/source/_posts/dpll.md

 ### Linearing BB-PD

+> Youngdon Choi, Deog-Kyoon Jeong and W. Kim, "Jitter transfer analysis of tracked oversampling techniques for multigigabit clock and data recovery," in IEEE Transactions on Circuits and Systems II: Analog and Digital Signal Processing, vol. 50, no. 11, pp. 775-783, Nov.
+2003 [[https://sci-hub.st/10.1109/TCSII.2003.819070](https://sci-hub.st/10.1109/TCSII.2003.819070)]

+The effective PD gain is a function of the **input jitter pdf**, it enables one to anticipate the effects of input jitter on loop characteristics

 BB Gain is the slope of average BB output $\mu$, versus phase offset $\phi$, i.e. $\frac {\partial \mu}{\partial \phi}$,